LeviMelo/sidra-database/README.md

 ## Features
 - Asynchronous client for the aggregated-data v3 API.
 - SQLite schema and ingestion pipeline capturing tables, variables, classifications, periods, and localities.
-- LM Studio embedding client for local vector generation.
+- LM Studio embedding client for local vector generation (vectors stored only for agregados titles).
 - Coverage-aware catalog of agregados, including municipality counts and national coverage flags.
+- Hybrid search that blends agregados embeddings with lexical recall for variables, classifications, and categories.
-- CLI helper to ingest, inspect, and semantically search agregados.
+- CLI helper to ingest, inspect, and search the catalog.
 - Pytest, Ruff, and MyPy configuration for development.

 ## Quickstart